Ha1fDead/InteractionPrototype/readme.md

 I believe my favoured implementations are #2 for both options.

+Should Cut:

+1. After pasting a cut action, should the clipboard be cleared?
+2. Should you be able to "Cut" multiple times without an associated paste?

 ## Undo/Redo Command Prototype

 Command Pattern, also known as Undo / Redo, has some interesting behaviors.
 I need to think about what is "Undoable" from a users perspective.